fugu137/chat-api/README.md

 </details>

-If you don't want to do this you can run the entire application, with databases, in Docker containers using:
+If you don't want to set up the databases yourself you can run the entire application, with databases, in Docker containers using:

    ```zsh
    ./gradle dockerRun
    ```